-In these first few weeks, I’ve reverted back to what I did in university those many, many years ago.
-I broke down my list of what I needed & wanted to accomplish into monthly, then weekly goals.
+To make this happen, I broke down my list of what I needed & wanted to accomplish into semester, monthly, then weekly goals.
 After that, it was fairly easy to set up goals for each day so I could read all those novels, play, poems, textbook chapters, etc. in time for each week’s classes.

-To help you make the most of your time this year, I’m including my time-tested strategies for scheduling the administrative & teaching sides of my studio.
+To help you make the most of your time this year, these are my time-tested strategies for batching tasks for both the administrative & teaching sides of my studio.

 Batch your time into categories

-Whether you travel or have your students come to you (or combinations of both), it is incredibly important to batch groups of students together & admin tasks together.
+Whether you travel or have your students come to you (or combinations of both), it is incredibly important to batch tasks together.
 Any parent or teacher can tell you that it is hugely frustrating to be focused on one thing & then consistently get interrupted.